 A lifelong Republican, she briefly ran for Congress in 1938 as a reformer.
 During World War II she gave much of her time to blood drives for the New Jersey Red Cross.
 She also administered the Edison Birthplace in Milan, Ohio after her mother’s death.
 In the 1950s she served on the Board of Directors for Western Union.
 She died on February 14, 1979, leaving an endowment to the Edison Birthplace.

-Charles Edison was born at Glenmont on August 3, 1890.
+Probably the most accomplished and successful of Edison's children, Charles Edison was born at Glenmont on August 3, 1890.
 Charles graduated from the HotchkissSchool in Lakeville, Connecticut.
+He also attended Massacusetts Institute of Technology (MIT).
 He married, Carolyn Hawkins, whom he had et in 1912, at his parents’ winter home in Fort Myers, Florida, on March 27, 1918.
 He became president of his father’s company, Thomas A. Edison, Incorporated, in 1927.
 He ran the company until it was sold in 1959.

 Charles is the best known of the Edison children because of his second career, in public service.
-In the mid-1930s he served in the cabinet of President Franklin Roosevelt–first as Assistant Secretary of the Navy, then as Acting Secretary.
+In the mid-1930s he served in the cabinet of President Franklin Roosevelt– Acting Secretary of the navy.
 New Jersey voters elected him as their governor in 1940, but Charles broke a family tradition in the process — he ran as a Democrat.
 He proposed an updated state constitution for the state, but voters rejected it in a statewide referendum.
 However, his work inspired later New Jersey legislators to pass a modern constitution after Edison’s governorship.
 He also founded a charitable foundation that now bears his name, the Charles Edison Fund.
 He died on July 31, 1969.